General Terms and Conditions for Bachelor’s study programme

 Upon successful completion of the online study programme, the student acquires the academic title according to the respective study and examination regulations valid for the chosen study programme.
 The content of the courses offered, as well as the period of time allocated for each of them, result from the module handbook with curriculum, which is made available to the student in a suitable form.

-IU points out that, in the case of newly introduced study programmes, there may be a restriction on the availability of study content from higher subject semesters; likewise, in the case of newly introduced study programmes, a student’s free choice regarding the sequence of study content cannot always be guaranteed.
+IU points out that, in the case of newly introduced study programmes, there may be a restriction on the availability of study content from higher subject semesters.; Llikewise, in the case of newly introduced study programmes, a student’s free choice regarding the sequence of study content cannot always be guaranteed.
 Notwithstanding this, IU ensures that the contents of the study programme in question can be completed within the underlying standard period of study.

 Furthermore, it is pointed out that certain study programs have compulsory presence and practice parts and that these study programs can therefore not take place exclusively within the framework of distance learning.
 Further information on this can be found in the respective valid module handbooks and is specified in the respective practice module-related examination guidelines.

-1.2 Amendment of curricula
+1.2.
+Amendment of curricula

 IU has the right to amend the curricula insofar as this is reasonable for the student and in accordance with the educational objective of the study programme.

-1.3 Admission to the study programme
+1.3.
+Admission to the study programme

-(2) If required for admission, applicants are admitted in accordance with the Examination Regulations for Admission to Bachelor's and Master's Degree Programmes (OZBM) and, if applicable, begin their studies with the status of participant.
+(2) If a Master’s Entrance Examination or a Master Qualifying Examination is required for admission, applicants are admitted in accordance with the Regulations for Access to Bachelor's and Master's Degree Programmes (OZBM) in conjunction with the AZE and, if applicable, begin their studies with the status of participant.
 Applicants are not enrolled until they have met all the necessary admission requirements and passed the required admission courses.
-If further qualification is required, e.g. work experience, students may be registered in Participant status and move to Student status as soon as they can submit the required documentation.
-The Master's access examination must be successfully passed within twelve months, otherwise this contract ends automatically after twelve months without the need for termination.
-With regard to the extra-curricular admission courses, clause 1.3 (5) and Clause 2.1 shall apply in derogation of this regulation.
-Applicants lacking professional experience can be registered as participants in the "Early Admission Master Programme".
-No ECTS credits can yet be acquired through examination achievements taken as a participant in the entrance examination, but these will be fully recognised as part of the degree programme when student status is achieved.
+The Master's Entrance Examination must be successfully passed within twelve months, otherwise this contract ends automatically after twelve months from registration for the Master’s Entrance Examination required in accordance with the OZBM without the need for termination.
+With regard to the Master Qualifying Examination ection 2.1. shall apply in derogation of this regulation.
+No ECTS- credits can be earned through examinations taken during the Master’s Entrance Examination but these will be fully recognised afterwards as part of the study programme.

-1.4 Student status
+1.4.
+Student status

 2. Contract term

-The standard period of study related to the chosen study program is based on the details on page 1 of this contract, and in the case of a postponement of the study start date, on the terms of the corresponding supplementary agreement.
-The time model corresponds to the general standard period of study.
-The contract is generally concluded for an indefinite period of time, should the intended degree not be attainable within the specified time frame (time model).
+The standard period of study related to the chosen study programme is based on the details on page 1 of this contract, and in the case of a postponement of the study start date, the standard period of study is based on the terms of the corresponding supplementary agreement.
+The agreed duration of study in the chosen time model on page 1 of this contract corresponds to the standard period of study for the chosen study programm.

-This contract is generally concluded for an indefinite period of time.
-It begins at the time specified on page 1, unless otherwise agreed, but at the earliest upon receipt of the access data to the Campus Management System.
 The contract ends after the agreed standard period of study without the need for termination, as long as the student provides all necessary proof of performance by this time.
-If the student does not provide all necessary proof of performance within the agreed standard period of study, this contract will be extended in accordance with the provisions in 2.2. of this contract.
+If the student does not provide all necessary proof of performance within the agreed standard period of study, this contract will be extended in accordance with the Section 2.2. of this contract.

-If the participant is required to attend and pass extracurricular admissions courses, such as, but not limited to, admissions courses, bridge courses, the design aptitude test or the study aptitude test in accordance with the OZBM, in order to obtain part or all of the university entrance qualification, the contract shall begin, in deviation from what was previously agreed, on the date stated on page 1, unless otherwise agreed, but no earlier than the date notified to the Participant in the confirmation of admission to the study program: The participant will be informed of this in the IU's confirmation of admission to the study program.
+If the participant is required to attend and pass extracurricular admissions courses, such as, but not limited to, admissions courses (Masters Qualifying Examination) or bridging courses in accordance with the OZBM, in order to obtain part or all of the university entrance qualification, the contract shall begin, in deviation from what was previously agreed, on the date stated on page 1, unless otherwise agreed, but no earlier than the date notified to the pParticipant in the confirmation of admission to the study programme: the participant will be informed of this in the IU's confirmation of admission to the study programme.

 2.2.
 Contract extension due to lack of performance records